Last Updated on 3 December, 2020 by Veronica

 3. Click where you put step two and complete the data that it requests.
 Keep your passport handy.

 4. Once you have completed the data from step 2, click on the button in step 3.
 You will get a pop-up window with the conditions of purchase, save it, or print it.
-Once you close that window, you will see that you have to confirm the reservation, enter an email.

 You’ll get a pop-up with a code again, which is the one you’ll need to make the payment.

-To make the payment you have to go to the “Payments” tab enter the reservation number and pay with your credit or debit card.
+To make the payment, you have to go to the “Payments” tab, enter the reservation number and pay with your credit or debit card.

 Price: 200 soles, approximately 55 euros.

-The process is a little long and perhaps not too intuitive, but this way you make sure you will have your Machu Picchu access ticket for the dates you plan to go, especially if you go in summer and want to climb Huaynapicchu.
+The process is a little long and perhaps not too intuitive, but this way, you make sure you will have your Machu Picchu access ticket for the dates you plan to go, especially if you go in summer and want to climb Huaynapicchu.

-When to go to Machu Picchu?
+When to Go to Machu Picchu?

 Rainy season (November to April)

-With regard to the weather, the rainy season is from the end of November to April, there is a lot of humidity, there are high chances of rain, and it is hotter.
-Don’t think that in the rainy season it’s raining all day because it’s not.
-But there are rain showers that last 5 minutes and it looks like the sky is going down, but with a good poncho for rain or under a roof or in a bar, it’s an easy fix.
+Concerning the weather, the rainy season is from the end of November to April, there is a lot of humidity, there are high chances of rain, and it is hotter.
+So don’t think that it’s raining all day in the rainy season because it’s not.

 Dry season (end April to November)

-In the dry season, from the end of April to October, it is the time when there is virtually no rainfall, and you will find the clear sky, but it will be cold, there will be many more people, and the prices of services, such as accommodation and catering, will be higher.
+In the dry season, from the end of April to October, it is the time when there is virtually no rainfall, and you will find a clear sky, but it will be cold, there will be many more people, and the prices of services, such as accommodation and catering, will be higher.

 Hire a guide?

-If you want to visit Machu Picchu with a guide you can hire them right there.
-There are many guides who will offer their services to visitors to Machu Picchu so you’ll have no problem finding a guide on your trip.
-You can also hear the explanations given by other guides, but it’s better to not be so rude.
-If you don’t want to hire a guide, take a good book from the area.
+If you want to visit Machu Picchu with a guide, you can hire them right there.
+Many guides will offer their services to visitors to Machu Picchu, so you’ll have no problem finding a guide on your trip.

 Hire a tour to Machu Picchu?

-If you really don’t feel like making this trip on your own, don’t want to get complicated by buying tickets separately, or you just prefer someone else to organize it for yourself, check out the tour organization, Civitatis.
-It is quite well priced and well-reviewed by other users and you can also cancel it 15 days before for free if need be.
+If you really don’t feel like making this trip on your own, don’t want to get complicated by buying tickets separately, or you just prefer someone else to organize it for yourself, you can check out this tour from Civitatis.

-Regardless of the season you’re traveling, you’re going to need the following:
+Regardless of the season you’re traveling; you’re going to need the following:

 Sunscreen, hat, sunglasses, Altitude (soroche) pills.

-How to Avoid Altitude Sickness
+How to Avoid Altitude Sickness?

-What are the most common symptoms
+What are the most common symptoms?

-- Severe headache
+• Severe headache

-- Physical fatigue or exhaustion
+• Physical fatigue or exhaustion

-- Sleep disorder
+• Sleep disorder

-- Nausea and vomiting
+• Nausea and vomiting

-- Digestive disorders
+• Digestive disorders

-- Agitation
+• Agitation

-- Lack of appetite
+• Lack of appetite

-- Physical exhaustion
+• Physical exhaustion

 To avoid altitude sickness, here are some tips:

-When you arrive in Cusco it is best to acclimatize to prevent altitude sickness; do not agitate or perform physical efforts at least for the first few days; it is best to walk slowly and stop to rest when necessary.
-It is also recommended to sleep well, eat light, and avoid alcoholic beverages.
+When you arrive in Cusco, it is best to acclimatize to prevent altitude sickness; do not agitate or perform physical efforts for the first few days; it is best to walk slowly and stop to rest when necessary.

-Where To Stay
+Where To Stay in Machu Picchu?

 There are accommodations for all needs and budgets.
 Here, I will share where I stayed and leave you a generic link from the area to take a look at the most up-to-date prices.